-All in the family: A genetic link between epilepsy and migraineJanuary 7th, 2013 in Neuroscience /
+All in the family: A genetic link between epilepsy and migraineJanuary 7, 2013 in Medicine & Health / Neuroscience

 New research reveals a shared genetic susceptibility to epilepsy and migraine.
 Findings published in Epilepsia, a journal of the International League Against Epilepsy (ILAE), indicate that having a strong family history of seizure disorders increases the chance of having migraine with aura (MA).